GalOren26/Gans-models-DL/README.md

 3.clone the repo and run loccaly by run the train.py file in editor ,make sure that you have all the dependencies istalled (e.g pytorch ,matplotlib ext) if not just install it from pip ;)

-#chose configuration and change paramaters
+## chose configuration and change paramaters
 after launch the project you will get a simple ui but detailed ask you what you want to do , follow it. if you want to launch the project with castum settings change the first cell which contain all the paramters to the model or if you run loccaly in the config.py file and change it as you wish.

-## additinal features-save,load, log files, visulazation of data(loss and images) in tensorbord and create new genrated images
+# additinal features-save,load, log files, visulazation of data(loss and images) in tensorbord and create new genrated images
-### load and save
+## load and save
-The project give thhe ability to perform serialization at any time.
-The execution of the training operation can be interrupted at any time by stopping the run - and the state of the model as well as number of ephocs alredy perform will automatically be maintained for later train.
+The project give thhe ability to perform serialization to existing model . after the end of the each training of the model  both the nets will be saved automaticly and can be loaded  at any time .
-Also after the end of the training stage the both net will be saved automaticly to load at any time -the path is the my_condig.json file an is current dir by default.

-In order to load a desired model, the path to its dir must be provided in the "General" dict that in my_config.py-default is current dir and also 'load_existing_mode' flag in the condiguration need to be change to True , this process can be done by the gui and also mannualy.
+In order to load a desired model, the path to its dir must be provided in the "General" dict that in my_config.py-default is current dir and also 'load_existing_mode' flag in the condiguration need to be change to True , this process can be done by the ui and also manually.

-### visualization by tensorboard
+## visualization by tensorboard
 the tenosrboard utitly is hranset in this project in order to follow the process of training and  visualize results by using it one can :
 - show the loss function of both discrminator and genrator during proegression .
 -  track after genrated images made by fixed gussian noise in order to see the improvemnt of the nets on those images and compare it to real images.